Start a Chat Programmatically

 interactionId: 12345, //(number, required) The interaction ID tied to the playbook to be fired,

 goToConversation: true, //(boolean, default: true) Determines if the playbook should auto-expand the chat when fired.
-Set this to false if you want the playbook to show a preview message instead of popping it open.
+Set this to false if you want the playbook to show a preview message instead of popping open.

 replaceActiveConversation: true //(boolean, default: true) Determines if the playbook should replace an already existing conversation.
 Set to false if you do not want the playbook fired over an existing conversation.